javaguru173/100-days-of-code/log.md

 **Thoughts**: Still no luck with getting interation between my main page and setting page.
 I ended up posting my issue in StackOverflow.
 I did create a Google Play Developer account though =]

 Link to work:

+### Day 41: Aug 26, 2021
+##### (intentionally left blank)

+**Today's Progress** : Debugged Settings page

+**Thoughts**: Ok, so in order for my app to run with the Navigator.push()...
+I need to figure out the Null Safety for my app.
+I was able to get it to run with the command: flutter run --no-sound-null-safety, which afterward the app launchs(yay).
+Now the tricky part is figuring out how to resolve the unhandled exception.
+I did reach out to respond back to my StackOverflow post in hopes to find a solution.

+Link to work: [Stack Overflow) (https://stackoverflow.com/questions/68931359/app-wont-launch-with-navigator-push-in-flutter)